Parkers145/ThreefoldDeployerManual/src/applicationhowto/umbrel.md

 https://youtu.be/NEXuWCggFB8

-if you’re running Windows, you might want to use Putty to connect to your Grid VMs.
+if youï¿½re running Windows, you might want to use Putty to connect to your Grid VMs.
 This is possible, but you will need to make sure the ssh key you created your playground profile with is save in the right format.
-Here’s a quick step by step:
+Hereï¿½s a quick step by step:

 <details>
 	<summary><b>Format your SSH Key For Putty Using PuttyGen</b></summary>

 First run PuttyGen.
 Even if you already have a key you want to use, this is the best way to get the public key in the proper format.
-If you don’t already have a key, choose RSA and hit generate.
-When you’re done, hit Save private key and write the .ppk file to disk.
-We’ll use this file in the next step to connect.
+If you donï¿½t already have a key, choose RSA and hit generate.
+When youï¿½re done, hit Save private key and write the .ppk file to disk.
+Weï¿½ll use this file in the next step to connect.

 If you already had a key or want to return to this step later, hit the Load button and select the ppk file.
-At the top of the PuttyGen window, you’ll see a field with the public key:
+At the top of the PuttyGen window, youï¿½ll see a field with the public key:

 ![image](https://user-images.githubusercontent.com/44621168/214651082-2b45b153-2a9b-4026-a627-1dacee5fcb77.png)